clirdlf/ndsa.org/levels-of-preservation-group.md

 *Take me to the [Levels of Digital Preservation Working Group Listserv](https://lists.clir.org/cgi-bin/wa?A0=NDSA-LEVELS)!
 If you are already a member of this Working Group, you can always access the listserv (including its archives) at that link.
 To join this Working Group, please contact Bradley Daigle at bradley [at] virginia [dot] edu.*

+### Version 2.0
+Version 2.0 of the Levels of Digitial Preservation is now complete.
+Supporting documentation is still being created.
+All completed materials are [available](https://ndsa.org/activities/levels-of-digital-preservation/) on the 2019 LOP OSF project page.
+(October 16, 2019)

 # The Levels Reboot
 ## Project Plan
 From the members of the [Levels Reboot Team](#levels-reboot-team).